telekrex/telekrex/README.md

 "Software is machinery made of language."
 "If you have knowledge, let others light their candles at it" – Margaret Fuller
-Decentralization, Local first software >
+Local compute >
 My only goal in life is to use free will
+Individual liberty x Human spirit x Decentralization x Transparency x Education
+It's like The Matrix, except, I don't like dark rooms.